-> - Possess a valid U.S. driver’s license
+Every candidate must possess a valid U.S. driver’s license.

-> - Hold a bachelor’s degree (GPA 2.95 or higher), master’s degree, or J.D.
+DEA Agent should hold a bachelor’s degree (GPA 2.95 or higher), master’s degree, or J.D.
 OR have extensive experience as a sworn law enforcement officer OR have substantive experience in the armed forces.

-> If you meet all of the above requirements and qualifications, and clear all the relevant tests, you will be considered to be hired as a DEA Agent.
+If you meet all of the above requirements and qualifications, and clear all the relevant tests, you will be considered to be hired as a DEA Agent.

 All prospective special agents must complete Basic Agent Training at the DEA Training Academy which is in Quantico, VA.
 This 18 week training program involves academic instruction, physical training, and firearms training.